Healthcare

 - Consists of more than 4,200 bioscience companies.

-- Features a growing talent pool of about 87,000 bioscience employees, excluding healthcare providers.
+- Features a growing talent pool of about 84,000 life science employees.

-- Attracted $3.5 billion in funding in 2021, from sources including venture capital, exits, angel investment, federal research grants, and state initatives.
+- Attracted $3.5 billion in funding in 2021, from sources including venture capital, exits, angel investment, federal research grants, and state initiatives.

 - Includes 10 nationally ranked hospitals, according to U.S. News 2021-2022 Hospitals Ranking.
 Among the top-ranked systems are: